Paul Ryan Boldly Rejects Trump’s War on the FBI, Which He Enabled

 There have already been rumblings about ousting Ryan as speaker before the end of his term, and on Wednesday conservatives incensed by Ryan’s Spygate rejection pushed the discussion into the open.

-“There is no defense today for Paul Ryan siding with the FBI and Department of Justice over against those of us in the Congress who are working for transparency and accountability,” Representative Matt Gaetz told Fox Business Network’s Lou Dobbs.
+“There is no defense today for Paul Ryan siding with the FBI and Department of Justice against those of us in the Congress who are working for transparency and accountability,” Representative Matt Gaetz told Fox Business Network’s Lou Dobbs.

 Dobbs then launched into a tirade against Ryan, asking why Republicans don’t say, “Mr. Lame Duck Speaker: Get the hell out of the office, you’re going to send us to perdition and destruction in the midterm elections.”

-“You know I run in if more conservative circles of the House and I have never into this point heard a single person talk about removing Speaker Ryan from the speakership,” Gaetz said.
-“Today for the first time I was hearing colleagues say if Speaker Ryan won’t stand with us in this fight over the essentials of our democracy, not weaponizing intelligence community against the presidential campaign, do we need to look at other choices?”
+“You know I run in … more conservative circles of the House and I have never into this point heard a single person talk about removing Speaker Ryan from the speakership,” Gaetz said.
+“Today for the first time I was hearing colleagues say if Speaker Ryan won’t stand with us in this fight over the essentials of our democracy, not weaponizing [the] intelligence community against the presidential campaign, do we need to look at other choices?”

 Freedom Caucus founder Jim Jordan — one of the key figures in the immigration deal Ryan is attempting to negotiate — lashed out at him too.
 “We’re supposed to trust the FBI now?
 The same FBI that we’ve caught, literally caught, hiding information?”
 Jordan said.
 “Come on.”